The bowel cancer screening kit can save your life. Put it by the loo. Don't put it off

 Regular bowel cancer screening reduces the risk of dying from bowel cancer.
 For more information on taking part in bowel screening read NHS bowel cancer screening: helping you decide (FIT)

 Government strategy is to reduce the invite age for screening to 50 by 2025.
-We currently invite people from age 56 the remaining age groups to follow in subsequent years.
+We currently invite people from age 50, to read the full story from 29 November 2024.

 How to use a bowel cancer screening kit